Year Ended 30 June 2018

 30 June 2017

-Returns from global financial assets, especially equities, have been strong over the last 5 years.
-The risks from the global financial crisis in 2008 have receded and the global economy has returned towards more normal growth rates, which has been reflected in improving asset values.
+Returns from global financial assets, especially equities, have been strong over the last five years.
+The global economy has returned towards more normal and sustainable growth rates, which has been reflected in improving asset values.

-The Fund’s gross investment return of 13.9% last year exceeded the Reference Portfolio return by 1.4% and has averaged similar excess return for the last 3 years.
-This significant added value reflects strong contributions from the Fund’s active global equities and bond managers.
-Over the last 5 years the Fund has returned 12.1% per annum net of investment fees.
-The comparative return for the same period for the Reference Portfolio is 11.3% per annum and for NZ Government Stock is 3.8% per annum.
+Over the last five years the Fund has returned 10.7% per annum net of investment fees.
+The comparative return for the same period for the Reference Portfolio is 10.4% per annum and for NZ Government bonds is 4.6% per annum.

-Measured over the last 10 years, the Fund’s return matches the Reference Portfolio but is 0.7% below NZ Government Stock as that period includes poor global equity market returns in the 2008 global financial crisis.
+Measured over the last 10 years, the Fund’s return exceeds the Reference Portfolio slightly and is 1.5% per annum ahead of NZ Government bonds.

 Below is a comparison of the returns from each asset class compared to the relevant asset class benchmark.
 (All returns in New Zealand dollars before tax and after investment fees.)